cjdbarlow/Part-One/regulation_of_body_temperature.md

       * Interscapula
       * Suprarenal

+##Effect of Anaesthesia
+General anaesthesia causes a 1-3°C drop in core body temperature, which occurs in three phases:
+*  Rapid reduction
+Core temperature falls by 1-1.5°C in the first 30 minutes.
+  * Predominantly due to vasodilation, in turn due to:
+    * Reduction in SVR, with generalised vasodilation and increased skin blood flow
+    * Impairs thermoregulatory vasoconstriction
+* Gradual reduction
+Further drop in core temperature of 1°C over following 2-3 hours.
+  * Due to heat loss exceeding heat production
+* Plateau
+Once core body temperature falls far enough, thermoregulatory responses are activated and further heat loss is attenuated by increased metabolic heat production.

+Neuraxial anaesthesia:
+* Hypothermia is less extreme as thermoregulation is only affected in areas covered by the blockade
+* Plateau does not occur as vasoconstrictive responses are inhibited by the blockade

 ##References
 1. Auerbach.
 Wilderness Medicine.
 Sixth Edition.
 Chapter 4: Thermoregulation.
 2. Power and Kam.
 3. https://primarysaqs.files.wordpress.com/2009/12/2008a10-define-tmz-briefly-explain-how-the-body-regulates-temp-when-the-ambient-temp-exceeds-the-tmz.pdf
+Thermoregulation, mild perioperative hypothermia and postanaesthetic shivering.